 - Soil moisture.
 Keep in mind that this is the most serious threat since the swelling potential of expansive soils is much greater than the shrinkage potential.
 Moisture gain can come from plumbing leaks, subsurface water like wet weather or a high water table, or surface water.

 - Poor construction.
 Remember that the stability and durability of your foundation matter the most.
-It is always ideal to hire reputable foundation and basement repair contractors to get the assurance that your home feature is efficient and long-lasting.
+It is always ideal to hire reputable foundation and basement repair contractors for basement waterproofing to get the assurance that your home feature is efficient and long-lasting.

 - Rain.
 As it is inevitable, homeowners must guarantee that the drainage system is well-equipped to deal with such circumstances.